Stocks Long and Short and Charts

 Sell/Short

-If the stocks price pair is going down we sell, this is referred to as going short.
-When the stocks market stocks trend is going down it is referred to as a bearish.
-The example illustrated and explained below shows a downward trend, this is when a short sell is placed.
-The short/sell is identified by drawing a downward stocks trendline on a stocks chart.
-The example illustrated and explained below shows a short/sell stocks trade signal.
+If the price pair is heading down we sell, this is referred to as going short.
+When the market trend is going down it is referred to as a bearish.
+The example shown & described below displays a downward trend, this is when a short sell is placed.
+The short/sell is identified by drawing a down ward trendline on a chart.
+The example shown & described below displays a short/sell trade signal.

-Sell/Short - Stocks Buy Trade and Stocks Sell Trade
+Sell/Short - Stocks Buy Trade and Sell Trade

-A stock trading chart provides a visual representation of stocks prices (drawn on the y-axis) against time (drawn on the x-axis) for stocks.
-The movement of stocks prices is drawn on these stocks charts.
-The stocks chart can be drawn as candlestick charts like the one below or as line charts or bar charts.
+A trading chart provides a visual representation of prices (drawn on the y-axis) against time (drawn on the x-axis) for stocks.
+The movement of prices is plotted on these charts.
+The chart can be drawn as candlestick charts like the one below or as line charts or bar charts.

 Stock Chart - Candles Charts

-The three common types of stocks charts used in stock trading are:
+The three common types of charts used in stock trading are:

 - Candles Charts